Skip to Sidebar Skip to Content

 helm repo update

-And we can install our nginx chart
+And we can initiate our Helm chart deployment by installing our nginx chart:

 helm install my-new-release our-cool-charts/nginx